-With Wonder Woman, Thor: Ragnarok, Justice League and Spider-Man: Homecoming all hitting cinema screens this year, comic book fever is gripping the world.
+With Black Panther, Avengers: Infinity War, Aquaman, the animated Spiderman and Disney's Incredibles 2 all hitting cinema screens this year, comic book fever is gripping the world.
 Use mrwatt1's lesson pack to heat up your classroom.
 Although it might seem strange to ditch Dickens for Marvel or Shakespeare for DC, there's more to these popular publications than meets the eye.
 Comic books and superhero films explore the culture of our time, just as great novelists delved into the social issues of theirs.

 This is a unit based on comic books.
 Detailed resource containing a range of writing activities: short story, informative, biography and comic strip.
 Contains a huge number of resources and detailed lesson plans.
 I have included a selection of powerpoint lesson presentations - but I also use a lot of film clips to highlight points, especially explaining character motivation etc. These resources have been recommended by TES several times over the years!

 "The country that gave us Spider-Man, Batman and the Incredible Hulk is still obsessed with superheroes - particularly in the classroom.
 One of the nation's favourite resources is this series of PowerPoints and worksheets designed to help pupils understand the genre while developing their own storytelling skills.
 Pupils analyse film clips and comic books, develop character profiles by creating top trumps cards and design a map of a fantasy city for a superhero to live in.
 They then create their own superhero, write their biography and develop a short story on the theme "The day I discovered I had superpowers"."
 Victoria Grace Walden - TES article